 - For urgent medical advice, please dial 111.

-Our patient involvement group have developed a set of frequently asked questions about MyCare UCLH.
-Issues such as security, confidentiality and how to get further help will be covered here.
-If your question is not answered, please email us at uclh.MyCare@uclh.net
+Our patient involvement group developed the below frequently asked questions.
+It covers topics such as what is MyCare and how to use it, as well as security and confidentiality.
+If your question is not answered, please email us at uclh.

 MyCare UCLH is our patient portal.
 It offers patients personal and secure online access to some of their medical records.
 It enables you to securely use the internet to help manage and receive information about your health.
 With MyCare, you can: